drfleming0227/Redfish-Tools/csdl-to-json-convertor/README.md

 | `ResourceLocation` | Location of Redfish resources.                                  |
 | `DoNotWrite`       | Output files to exclude from generated JSON files.              |

-If you omit any parameters, the tool uses the [default values](#default-values), which [Sample config file and default values](#default-values) shows.
+If you omit any parameters, the tool uses the [default values](#default-values).

 ## Assumptions

-The `csdl-to-json.py` tool makes the following assumptions about the format of the Redfish CSDL files:
+The `csdl-to-json.py` tool makes these assumptions about the format of the Redfish CSDL files:

 * Each file that defines a resource follows the Redfish model for inheritance by copy.
 Other than the base *Resource* definition, each resource definition is contained in one file.
-* Any referenced external namespaces have proper *Include* statements at the top of each CSL file.
+* Any referenced external namespaces have proper `Include` statements at the top of each CSDL file.
 * All annotations have their expected facets filled.
-For example, the `OData.Description` annotation must use the *String=* facet.
+For example, the `OData.Description` annotation must use the `String=` facet.
-* All namespaces follow the Redfish-defined format, where a namespace is either unversioned or is in the form *name.vX_Y_Z*.
+* All namespaces follow the Redfish-defined format, where a namespace is either:

+    * Unversioned.
+    * In the `name.v<X>_<Y>_<Z>` form.
 * If a reference is made to another CSDL file, its JSON Schema file is in the same folder.

 ## Processing